How to Split Rent Fairly as a Couple

-From 50/50 to income-based splitting—finding a fair way to share rent
+From 50/50 to income-based splitting—find the fairest way to share rent as a couple

-Figuring out how to split rent is one of the first financial decisions couples make when living together.
-Rent is often the largest shared expense, and without a clear system, it can quickly lead to tension.
-The fairest approach usually depends on income and how the space is used.
-Some couples split rent equally, while others divide it based on earnings or adjust for room size.
-In this guide, you’ll learn the main ways to split rent, how to calculate your share step by step, and how to choose a system that works in practice.
+Figuring out how to split rent as a couple is one of the first financial decisions you’ll make when moving in together.
+Rent is often one of the largest shared expenses, and without a clear system, it can quickly lead to tension.
+Some couples split rent 50/50, while others divide it based on income or adjust for differences in space.
+In this guide, you’ll learn the four main ways to split rent fairly, how to calculate each person’s share, and how to choose a system that works for both of you.

 Step 1: Calculate total household income